Unity-Technologies/com.unity.formats.fbx/proto.com.unity.formats.fbx/Documentation~/nested-prefabs.md

 > ***Note:*** Prefab Variants are only available in Unity version 2018.3.
 If you are using Unity version 2018.2, use [Linked Prefabs](prefabs.md) instead.

 When a user imports a Model from a 3D modeling application such as Autodesk® Maya®, it is represented in Unity as a *Model Prefab*.
 You can't edit Model Prefabs in Unity, apart from [changing the import settings](https://docs.unity3d.com/2018.3/Documentation/Manual/class-FBXImporter.html).
-If someone saves changes to that Model file in an external application, the FBX Exporter automatically updates the imported Model Prefab.
+If someone saves changes to that Model file in an external application, the FBX Importer automatically updates the imported Model Prefab.

 ![A Model Prefab in the Scene and Hierarchy views](images/FBXExporter_ModelPrefab.png)